ShubhamPP04/sleek-portfolio/README.md

 3. Use terminal commands as fallback
 4. Check repository permissions

+## Build Status

+✅ **Build Status**: Successfully builds and deploys
+- All dependencies resolved
+- React 19 compatibility issues fixed
+- Missing components created
+- TypeScript compilation successful

+> **Note**: Blog functionality is currently placeholder-only.
+The blog components exist but return empty data as the blog feature is not fully implemented.

 ## Configuration

 The project uses configuration files in the `src/config` directory for easy customization: